 Top 20 Lower East Side, New York vacation rentals & luxury serviced apartments

-This once down-trodden corner of Manhattan is now one of its most vibrant, stuffed with super-hip bars, vintage fashion shops and bustling, inventive restaurants.
-Architecturally it's a real mix and it can feel radically different from one block to the next - trendy glass buildings are flanked by pre-war tenements, allowing for a contrast that only adds to the area’s unique and diverse identity.
-The Tenement Museum on Orchard Street is well worth checking out and gives a fascinating insight into the 19th century immigrants' experience of living in this part of town.
-For a completely different kind of museum experience, pay a visit to the fabulous and world-class New Museum, which showcases the very best in cutting-edge contemporary art.
-Even though it's changed a great deal, it is still one of the last truly authentic-feeling, old NYC neighbourhoods in Manhattan - you still see residents and shop owners sitting in chairs on the sidewalk watching the world go by.
+This once down-trodden corner of Manhattan is now vibrant and stuffed with super-hip bars, vintage shops and bustling, inventive restaurants.
+Architecturally it's a real mix and can feel radically different from one block to the next - trendy glass buildings are flanked by pre-war tenements, a contrast that only adds to the area’s unique identity.
+The Tenement Museum on Orchard Street is well worth checking out and gives a fascinating insight into the 19th-century immigrant experience.
+For a completely different kind of museum, pay a visit to the world-class New Museum, which showcases cutting-edge, contemporary art.
+Even though it's changed a great deal, it is still one of the last truly authentic, old Manhattan neighbourhoods - you still see residents and shop owners sitting in chairs on the sidewalks.
+One thing to know – New York is a very busy city (it’s not called “the city that never sleeps” for nothing).
+As part of an authentic New York experience, you can expect a fair amount of noise and construction coming from the streets, whether it be roadwork, scaffolding, or honking yellow taxis.